Suicide in India: Regional trends

 Among states, majority of suicides were reported in Maharashtra (22,746) followed by 19,834 in Tamil Nadu and 15,386 in Madhya Pradesh.
 Four states - Maharashtra, Tamil Nadu, Karnataka, West Bengal - together accounted for nearly half of the total suicides reported in the country.
 Nagaland reported only 41 suicides in the year.
 Maharashtra, Tamil Nadu, West Bengal, Madhya Pradesh and Karnataka have consistently accounted for about 8.0% (or more) suicides in India across 2017 to 2019.
 Among the Union Territories, Delhi reported the highest number of suicides followed by Puducherry.
 Lakshadweep reported zero suicides.
 Bihar and Punjab reported a significant increase in the percentage of suicides in 2019 over 2018.

+In 2015, the top three States with highest suicide rates were Puducherry, Sikkim and Andaman and Nicobar Islands respectively, while Bihar recorded lowest suicide rates.
+In 2020, the top three States with highest suicide rates were Andaman and Nicobar Islands, Sikkim and Chhattisgarh respectively, while Bihar recorded lowest suicide rates.

+Below is a list of States and Union Territories of India ranked according to suicide rate as on 2020.
+The rate is calculated as number of suicides per 1 lakh (100,000) people.
+The list is compiled from the 2020 Accidental Deaths and Suicides in India report published by National Crime Records Bureau (NCRB), Government of India.